matgla/oop.zig/Readme.md

 5) Base class must be added as first field by now, trying to find solution to automatize this

-6) Structs must be packed to have defined memory layout
+6) Structs must be extern to have defined memory layout (for zig < 0.15.0)

 7) new/delete is automatically added to interface implementations to create owning interface instance